<>

 Furthermore, items encoded in Particles can be thought of and visualized as existing in 3-Dimensions.

-This is far-off speculation, but perhaps there exists a correlation between the PAC measurements of a topic, and the number of neurons and synapses dedicated to that topic in the brain of a topic expert, out of the total supply of their 10e11 neurons and 10e15 synapses.
+This is far-off speculation, but perhaps there exists a correlation between the PC measurements of a topic, and the number of neurons and synapses dedicated to that topic in the brain of a topic expert, out of the total supply of their 10e11 neurons and 10e15 synapses.

 *